- Life & Culture

 Taking a Bath

 In Japan, the main purpose of taking a bath, besides cleaning your body, is to relax at the end of the day.
 The typical Japanese bathroom usually consists of two rooms: an entrance room where you undress, which is equipped with a sink, and the actual bathroom, which is equipped with a shower and a deep bath tub.
-The toilet is almost always located in an entirely separate room.
+The toilet is almost always located in an entirely separate room in Japanese culture.

-When bathing Japanese style, you are supposed to first rinse your body outside the bath tub with a washbowl.
+When bathing Japanese style, you are supposed to first rinse your body outside the bath tub with a wash bowl.
 Afterwards, you enter the tub, which is used for soaking only.
 The bath water tends to be relatively hot for Western bathing standards.
 After soaking, leave the tub and clean your body with soap.
 Make sure that no soap gets into the bathing water.
 Once you have finished cleaning and rinsed all the soap off your body, enter the bath tub once more for a final soaking.
 After leaving the tub, the water is usually left for the next member of the house.
 Washing and rinsing is done outside of the actual bathtub to keep the bath water clean for all members of the house.
+This is common with Japanese culture, however may be met with confusion compared to western bathing.

 Eating and Dining